 Inbound: Rome ROM to London LON (flight home)

 And so on.
-Check the date of your chosen cruise then work out which date you want to fly out, and which date you will fly home after your cruise.
+Check the date of your chosen cruise, then work out which date you want to fly out and which date you will fly home after your cruise.
 Leave plenty of time to get to the airport at the end of your cruise.
-We recommend a minimum of 5 hours from the time your ship docks to the time your flight home departs.
+We recommend a minimum of 5 hours from when your ship docks to when your flight home departs.

 This type of ticket is called an open jaw ticket.
 So your international flight will be into Venice and home from Rome.
-The name of the international airport in Venice is Venice Marco Polo Airport (Venezia Airport VCE).
-It is located on the mainland about 16 km from Venice Island.
+The international airport in Venice is Venice Marco Polo Airport (Venezia Airport VCE).
+It is located on the mainland, about 16 km from Venice Island.

-The name of the international airport in Rome is Leonardo da Vinci International Airport in Fiumicino (L’aeroporto di Roma-Fiumicino FCO) located 35km southwest of Rome.
+The international airport in Rome is Leonardo da Vinci International Airport in Fiumicino (L’aeroporto di Roma-Fiumicino FCO), located 35km southwest of Rome.

 Transport from Marco Polo Airport in Venice

-From Marco Polo Airport in Venice there are many transport options available to get to Venice Island.
-The main transport hub on Venice Island is called Piazzale Roma.
-From Piazzale Roma you can walk or transfer onto a vaporetto (waterbus) to get to your hotel.
+From Marco Polo Airport in Venice, many transport options are available to get to Venice Island.
+The central transport hub on Venice Island is called Piazzale Roma.
+You can walk or transfer onto a Vaporetto (waterbus) from Piazzale Roma to get to your hotel.

-We recommend that your take cash in euros with you, as not all buses and taxis accept credit cards (even though they should!)
+We recommend taking cash in euros with you, as not all buses and taxis accept credit cards (even though they should!)

 Buses are located outside the arrival terminals.
-You can buy bus tickets from machines located in the luggage collection area, or from the ticket office in the arrivals lounge.
-The fare is around 2 euros per person and it takes about 35-40 minutes.
-Note that any “express” bus will be more expensive but will get you there quicker with less stops along the way.
+You can buy bus tickets from machines in the luggage collection area or the ticket office in the arrivals lounge.
+The fare is around 2 euros per person and takes about 35-40 minutes.
+Note that any “express” bus will be more expensive but will get you there quicker with fewer stops.

 Water taxis are available from the airport to Venice Island.
-After luggage collection, look for the signs to “Water Transport”.
-On the first floor of the terminal you will find a moving walkway.
+After luggage collection, look for the signs for “Water Transport.”
+You will find a moving walkway on the terminal’s first floor.
 Take this straight to the dockside.

 Purchase tickets at the ticket machines at airport baggage collection or onboard the water taxi.
 Have some cash in euros with you if you want to pay onboard.

-The price for a one-way journey with a water taxi is from the airport is around 100-120 euros and the journey time is around 70 minutes.
-If you are travelling in a group, share the cost to make it cheaper per person.
-Tell the driver of the water taxi which hotel you are staying at so he can get you to the closest stop.
+The price for a one-way journey with a water taxi from the airport is around 100-120 euros and the journey time is about 70 minutes.
+If you are traveling in a group, share the cost to make it cheaper per person.
+Tell the water taxi driver which hotel you are staying at so he can get you to the closest stop.

 A City Pass for convenience

 A convenient way to travel in Venice is by prepaying your public transport.
 Do this by purchasing a Venezia Unica City Pass.
-You can use this pass for your transfers, bus and water- bus transport and even save money on entrance fees for museums, guided tours, palaces and churches.
-You will find the tranport cost much less per person using the city pass.
-Purchase your pass before you leave home .
+You can use this pass for your transfers, bus, and water bus transport and even save money on entrance fees for museums, guided tours, palaces, and churches.
+You will find the transport cost much less per person using the city pass.
+Purchase your pass before you leave home.

-Alternatively you can of course book private airport transfers and have a driver waiting for you in arrivals if you do not want to be bothered or are unsure about finding your own way at the airport.
+Alternatively, you can book private airport transfers and have a driver waiting for you in arrivals if you do not want to be bothered or are unsure about finding your way at the airport.

 Where to stay in Venice

 We recommend staying on Venice Island.
-It’s the best option if you want to discover the beauty of Venice when you only have a couple of days there.
+It’s the best option if you want to discover the beauty of Venice when you only have a few days there.

-The alternative is to stay in an area called Venice Mestre on the mainland but you will need to take a local bus each time you want to get to Venice Island as it’s too far to walk.
-It’s just more convenient and much more charming to stay on Venice Island itself.
+The alternative is to stay in Venice Mestre on the mainland, but you will need to take a local bus each time you want to get to Venice Island as it’s too far to walk.
+It’s just more convenient and charming to stay on Venice Island.

 Here are some of our favorite hotel options.
-We have included top-rated hotels as well as those that are more affordable so there is something for everyone.
+We have included top-rated hotels and those that are more affordable, so there is something for everyone.

-Our recommendation is that you stay in a hotel that is at least 4-star standard.
-This way you will get a good standard of room, convenient amenities and good service.
+We recommend that you stay in a hotel that is at least 4-star standard.
+This way, you will get a good standard of room, convenient amenities, and good service.
 The concierge can advise on local transport and provide city maps.

 Hotels in the Santa Croce district

-From Santa Croce, St. Mark’s Square is a 25 minute walk through the winding streets or you can hop on a vaporetto water bus outside of the hotel.
+From Santa Croce, St. Mark’s Square is a 25-minute walk through the winding streets, or you can hop on a Vaporetto water bus outside the hotel.